xyz2b/rabbitmq_exporter/README.md

-RABBIT_USER_FILE| | location of file with username (useful for docker secrets) RABBIT_PASSWORD_FILE | | location of file with password (useful for docker secrets) PUBLISH_PORT | 9090 | Listening port for the exporter OUTPUT_FORMAT | TTY | Log ouput format.
+RABBIT_USER_FILE| | location of file with username (useful for docker secrets) RABBIT_PASSWORD_FILE | | location of file with password (useful for docker secrets) PUBLISH_PORT | 9090 | Listening port for the exporter PUBLISH_ADDR | "" | Listening host/IP for the exporter
+OUTPUT_FORMAT | TTY | Log ouput format.
 TTY and JSON are suported LOG_LEVEL | info | log level. possible values: "debug", "info", "warning", "error", "fatal", or "panic" CAFILE | ca.pem | path to root certificate for access management plugin.
 Just needed if self signed certificate is used.
 Will be ignored if the file does not exist